StockwatchDev/application_settings/docs/2-Defining_parameters.md

-The expected way of work is that parameters are defined in section classes and sections are gathered in a container.
+The intended structure is that parameters are defined in section classes.
+Sections can be nested.
+There should be one special root section for the application, referred to as the container, that handles file storage.

-## Defining section(s)
+## Defining non-container section(s)

 A section is defined by subclassing the relevant base class (ConfigSectionBase for config, SettingsSectionBase for settings) and decorating it with